Distribution-Calibrated Inference Time Compute for Thinking LLM-as-a-Judge: Future Work

 \section{Future Work}

 Our analysis (See Appendix \ref{app:calibration_analysis}) identifies distinct calibration regimes defined by the interplay between the judge's voting patterns and the ground truth.
 Future work involves characterizing the conditions of regime compatibility to predict task transferability.
-Additionally, we aim to generalize this framework to broader ordinal and multi-class outcomes, where the risks of miscalibration are likely amplified by the increased output space.
+Additionally, we aim to generalize this framework to broader ordinal and multi-class outcomes.
+For instance, to extend to a $k$-point Likert scale, the 3-way BTD model can be replaced by a standard Ordered Logit model fitting $k-1$ thresholds instead of a single tie parameter.
+For multi-dimensional preferences, our method could be applied independently per dimension.
+Finally, extending the BTD formulation to a multi-judge setting—such as enriching the aggregator with judge-specific parameters so heterogeneous LLMs can share a common calibrated decision rule while maintaining their individual tie tendencies—remains an interesting direction for future work.